davidchubbs/superglue/README.md

 superglue.publish("task1", "task2");
 ```

-As usual, multiple subscribers can be listening to the same task, which are fired one at a time (due to *context*, explained shortly), in no particular order.
+As usual, multiple subscribers can be listening to the same task, which are fired one at a time in the order they're registered (due to *context*, explained shortly).
+Quick note: if they share the same task name, they can be related but should not depend on one another, so order should be irrelevant; if order is significant because they depend on one another, use a separate task name.

 ```js
 // both subscribers listening to the same task,